qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 #.
 Activate the reverse line tool by clicking |reverseLine|
    :sup:`Reverse line`.
 #.
-Click the line with the cursor.
+Click on the line.
 The direction of the line
    is reversed.

 .. index::